-When I say I’m going wine tasting for the weekend, that typically means I’m headed for Dundee, Oregon.
+When I say I’m going wine tasting for the weekend, that typically means I’m headed for wine tasting in Dundee, Oregon.
 Just a quick 30 minute drive outside of Portland, Oregon, and with over 29 wineries to explore, it’s a great place for a spur of the moment trip to do some tastings.

 A couple weekends ago I headed to some of our favorite spots with a few girlfriends.
 I was fortunate enough to have my friend Deann along who is an ah-maaz-ing photographer.
 She took all of the photos featured here in this post, and a few new headshots for me.
 Check out more of her great shots on here website here.
 She’s based locally in Portland and does great work if I do say so myself!